trel/mango-portal/Custom-deployments.md

 When using the irods_demo docker setup together with the generic mango portal config locally (say Linux/WSL on your laptop), there are some attention points:

-### Exposing port 1247 for a localhost ManGO portal deployment
+### Exposing port 1247 and more for a localhost ManGO portal deployment

-By default port 1247 is not exposed to localhost.
+By default ports 1247, 1248, 20000 range are not exposed to localhost.
 This is because of the way docker compose works.
-You can alter the file `docker-comose.yml` in the service definition of `irods-catalog-provider` and add the ports 1247 explicitely
+You can alter the file `docker-comose.yml` in the service definition of `irods-catalog-provider` and add the ports explicitely.
+Also, a fixed hostname for the container is a better option configure your /etc/hosts

 ```yaml
     irods-catalog-provider: